MiRe-CZ/gpsF3XTracker-Pylon-for-Ethos/README.md

 - type 1: 2-pylon training
 - type 2: 3-pylon competition
 - type 3: 2-pylon debug
+- type 4: 3-pylon debug

 Default Location.lua looks like below.
 You can edit it as per your needs, but please do not delete the first row, which defines "live" event location.
 Default event type in such case is f3f training (type 1), however you can change it during configuration.
 Home position for “live” event location is defined from current GPS information.
 Please do not remove the last entry either (create new sites before that item) and keep its name "Last Entry".
 Max 15 event sites are supported:

-    {name = "Live Position & Direction", lat = 0.0, lon = 0.0, dir = 0.0, dif = 0, runs = 0, comp = 1}
+    {name = "Live Position & Direction", lat = 0.0, lon = 0.0, dir = 0.0, dif = 0, runs = 10, comp = 1}
-    {name = "Debug", lat = 53.550707, lon = 9.923472,dir = 9.0, dif = 0, runs = 5, comp = 3},
+    {name = "2-pylon Debug", lat =  0.0000000, lon =  0.0000000, dir =   0.0, dif = 0, runs = 5, comp = 3},
+    {name = "3-pylon Debug", lat = 0.0, lon = 0.0, dir = 0.0, dif = 0,runs = 5, comp = 4},
-    {name = "Test 2-pylon", lat = 31.212000, lon = 121.400000, dir =   0.2, dif = -50, runs = 10, comp = 1},
+    {name = "Site1 2-pylon training", lat = 31.2119998, lon = 121.4000015, dir = 100.8, dif = -41, runs = 9, comp = 1},
-    {name = "Test 3-pylon", lat = 47.701974, lon = 8.3558498, dir = 152.0, dif = 0, runs = 10, comp = 2},
+    {name = "Site2 3-pylon training", lat = 47.7019729, lon =  8.3558502, dir = 153.0, dif = 0, runs = 10, comp = 2},
     {name = "Last Entry", lat = 0.0, lon = 0.0, dir = 0.0, dif = 0, runs = 10, comp = 1}

 Notes:
 - home latitude and longitude is for 2-pylon events center of the course (on start/finish line)
-- home latitude and longitude is for 3-pylon events position of center between pylon 2 and 3 (TBD)
+- home latitude and longitude is for 3-pylon events position of center of the start/finish line.
+It is crucial to set it exactly at the center of the line!
 - course length of competition event types is defined as per F3X rules - 180m.
 You can change this default course length for a particular event site via item “dif” if needed – course is longer when value is positive and course is shorter when value is negative.
 It is not possible to change distance between pylons 2 and 3 for 3-pylon events.
-2-pylon debug has its course length set internally to 30m
+Debug item have their course length set internally to 80m
 - purpose of the "Live Position & Direction" event place is generally to test&try a new site and tune course parameters.
 If the site looks suitable and you expect to fly there more, it is necessary to create for it a new record in the Locations.lua (via Edit function) - all course parameters are then recorded.
 Otherwise the Tracker takes course direction, course length difference and competition type from the “Live Position & Direction” record in the Locations.lua, where by default is 'dir = 0.0, dif = 0, comp = 1' !

 You can edit the Location.lua file on a PC or edit individual records via embedded editor.
 Use button “Edit event place” on the site configuration screen to enter the editor.
 The original screen will be replaced by a new screen allowing editing of all parameters: